apalache-mc/apalache/docs/src/apalache/running.md

 /\ TypeOK /\ IndInv /\ Next => TypeOK' /\ IndInv'
 ```

-In normal words: (1) The initial states satisfy the constraint `TypeOK /\
+In normal words: (1) The initial states satisfy the constraint `TypeOK /\ IndInv`,
-IndInv`, and (2) whenever the specification makes a step when starting in a state that satisfies `TypeOK /\ IndInv`, it
+and (2) whenever the specification makes a step when starting in a state that satisfies `TypeOK /\ IndInv`,
-ends up in a state that again satisfies `TypeOK /\ IndInv`.
+it ends up in a state that again satisfies `TypeOK /\ IndInv`.

 Note that we usually check `IndInv` in conjunction with `TypeOK`, as we have to constrain the variable values.
-In
-the `y2k` example, our inductive invariant is actually constraing the variables.
-In fact, such an inductive invariant is
+In the `y2k` example, our inductive invariant is actually constraining the variables.
-usually called `TypeOK`.
+In fact, such an inductive invariant is usually called `TypeOK`.

 To check an inductive invariant ``IndInv`` in Apalache, you run two commands that check the above two formulas: